-While legal liability is probably the most commonly cited benefit of a creating an LLC, taxes comes in a close second.
+While legal liability is probably the most commonly cited benefit of starting an LLC, taxes comes in a close second.
 LLC owners can apply for an Employer Identification Number (EIN) from the IRS that would allow them to be taxed as a corporation.
 The benefit here is that instead of your business earnings being taxed at the personal income tax level, you can be taxed at a lower, corporate tax level and at the same time write off business expenses.
 This last part is important since business expenses can including things like your camera, laptop and editing software, travel costs, and even the spare bedroom you use exclusively as your editing studio.

 Additionally, if you have a partner, you don’t have to worry about disputes causing your business to go under.
 LLCs do require some level of paperwork, and one of those documents is the Operating Agreement which stipulates, among other things, how disputes between partners ought to be settled.
 You might be thinking, “No way.
 My partner and I get each other.
 We’ll never argue.”
-But what are lawyers for if they don’t consider the worst case scenario?
+But what are lawyers for if they don’t consider the worst-case scenario?
 Things might seem peachy today, but you wouldn’t want to jeopardize your business tomorrow if a disagreement comes up.
-An LLC’s operating agreement ensures civility and some piece of mind if (or rather, when) partners simply can’t agree on something critical to the business.
+An LLC’s operating agreement ensures civility and some peace of mind if (or rather, when) partners simply can’t agree on something critical to the business.

 Things might seem peachy today, but you wouldn’t want to jeopardize your business tomorrow if a disagreement comes up.

-Adding “LLC” to the end of your business name can also give your company some additional credibility.
+Starting an LLC and ddding “LLC” to the end of your business name can also give your company some additional credibility.
 It indicates that you’ve registered with a state and shows a level of both permanence and seriousness that may make potential clients more willing to do business with you.
 Sometimes sounding fancy can be a good thing.

 Operating your business as an LLC does have some downsides.
 For example, you must ensure that your business records are kept separate from your personal records, including financial records as well as things like meeting minutes, if you have a partner and hold official meetings.